ActivemindTechnology/gg-platform/clusters/README.md

 ![Kubernetes Clusters](../docs/images/readme/k8scluster.png?raw=true)

-## dev-test Cluster
+## development Cluster

-The dev-test cluster will not contain any real user data.
+The development cluster will not contain any real user data.
 Masked data may be used for testing.

 ## stage-prod Cluster
 The stage-prod cluster will contain real user data.
 Staging will be a mirror of production.